 Well, yes and no…

 As elaborate, gratuitous, and downright disgusting as the Kopi Luwak production process might seem on first impressions, there’s actually a modicum of the quasi-logical method in the madness.
 Though it’s safe to assume they are not one jot about us coffee drinkers, when munching coffee cherries, luaks pick only the ripest fruit on the tree, thus ensuring only the sweetest beans enter stage two of the production process.
 Their intestines, moreover, do the job of conventional hulling machines by removing the fruit’s hull, all while simultaneously fermenting the beans.
-This, the producers tell us, is the magic that bring the beans their unique flavor.
+This, the producers tell us, is the magic that brings the beans their unique flavor.
 And there’s no doubting the Kopi Luwak bean’s flavorsomeness—it’s earthy, full-bodied, low-key, and generally much lower on acidity than dry-hull processed beans.

 Ultimately, the only way to definitively answer the above question is with another: how much are you willing to pay for a novelty, rare, slightly freakish coffee that will give you life-long bragging rights among your coffee-drinking cohorts?